 In order to deliver truly effective sales training, dedicate less class time to delivering knowledge and more time practicing the new knowledge.
 Which leads us to the next point…

-Sales team training should not be finished when information has been shared.
+To make your sales training better, don’t finish after the initial information has been shared.
 The transfer of knowledge is not the ultimate goal of sales training.
 Unfortunately, that is as far as most traditional training goes.
 Once the sales rep understands the information, they need to practice (again and again) so that they actually develop their skills.